 The Board of Trustees is the policy-making body of the Mindanao Peacebuilding Institute and has the responsibility to review and approve major program initiatives.

-Ms. Myla Leguro, President, holds an MA in Peace Studies from the Kroc Institute for International Peace Studies at the University of Notre Dame in the USA.
-She has worked for Catholic Relief Services (CRS) since 1991 on peace and development projects in Mindanao, Philippines.
+Ms. Myla Leguro holds an MA in Peace Studies from the Kroc Institute for International Peace Studies at the University of Notre Dame in the USA.
+She is presently Technical Advisor II – Social Cohesion and Church Engagement for Catholic Relief Services (CRS) with which she has worked since 1991 on peace and development projects in Mindanao, Philippines.
 As the Program Manager of the Peace and Reconciliation Program of CRS-Philippines, Myla organized two major peacebuilding initiatives: the Mindanao Peacebuilding Institute in 2000 and the Grassroots Peace Learning Course in 2003.
-She has worked as an international trainer in Timor-Leste and Nepal, and has served as a resource person in various peacebuilding conferences in Colombia, Thailand, and the USA.
+She has worked as an international trainer in Timor-Leste and Nepal and has served as a resource person in various peacebuilding conferences in Colombia, Thailand, and the USA.
 In 2006, she was the first CRS-Kroc Visiting Fellow.
-Myla holds the distinction as being one of the 1,000 women collectively nominated for the 2005 Nobel Peace Prize.
-Myla currently serves as Program Director of a CRS global program on Advancing Interreligious Peacebuilding, an initiative that covers four interrelated projects on interreligious dialogue and cooperation in Egypt, Bosnia and Herzegovina, Niger, Nigeria and the Philippines.
+Myla holds the distinction of being one of the 1,000 women collectively nominated for the 2005 Nobel Peace Prize.
+Myla currently serves as Program Director of a CRS global program on Advancing Interreligious Peacebuilding, an initiative that covers four interrelated projects on interreligious dialogue and cooperation in Egypt, Bosnia and Herzegovina, Niger, Nigeria, and the Philippines.

 Grace Hercyk | Vice President